kidtech/projects/ruby-warrior/README.md

 ### Goal
 Learn basic logic and programming skills by commanding Warriors to avoid Archers, Blobs, and other monsters... oh - and a wizard!

+### Prerequisites
+* Kids need to be able to read at about a 1st grade level

 ### Preparation
 * Navigate your browser to [the hosted version of Ruby Warrior][hosted_ruby_warrior]